 The internship is designed to be both instructional and practical.
 This document should provide you with an introduction to the internship.
 Please read over it carefully so you know what to expect.
 These requirements are subject to change at the discretion of Andy Davis or Andy Winn, so please plan on being flexible.

 Dr. Andrew Davis is the Director of the Internship Program at FBC.
 He oversees the internship as a whole and leads the weekly intern discussions.
-Dr. Davis has served as the Senior Pastor at FBC Durham for over a decade.
+Dr. Davis has served as the Senior Pastor at FBC Durham for over twenty years.
 He holds a PhD in Church History from the Southern Baptist Theological Seminary.

 FBC will provide each intern with a modest stipend for the semester in order to assist interns with gas and incidental expenses.
 FBC will provide interns with all assigned books and readings.